gerkenv/notes/js/syntax.md

     });
 }
 ```
-has to stay in memory as well because reference to variable `a` belongs to the child function scope, but the variable itself belongs to the parent function scope.
+has to stay in memory as well because reference to variable `a` belongs to the child function scope, but the variable `a` itself belongs to the parent function scope.
 In this case parent function with all referenced variables is a closure.
-And this closure will be sitting in memory as long as `click` event listener using reference to variable exists.
+And this closure will be sitting in memory as long as child function - `click` event listener using reference to variable `a` exists.

-So if you want to free the space you have to unbound the function fromm an event, this way you releasing all referenced variables.
-You can make it so:
+So if you want to free the space - you have to unbound the function fromm an event, this way you releasing all referenced variables.
+You can make it so in `jquery`:
 ```js
 $('button').off('click');
 ```
-This way child function, then referenced variable and parent function may be released (closure may be released).
+This way child function with reference to variable `a` and parent function with variable `a` may be released (closure may be released).

 ### Scope
 It is important to understand that `scope` and `context` is not the same thing.